openedx/edx-documentation/en_us/course_authors/source/video/upload_video.rst

   For information about adding video files to courses that run on Edge, see :ref:`Uploading a Video for an Edge Course`.

+When you upload a video, a banner message will appear at the top, alerting you to the upload now in progress.
+Once the video thumbnail says "uploaded" over it and the banner message at the top has gone away, it is safe to move on to other things.
+Until that time, please either:
+ * remain on the page until the upload has completed; or
+ * open a new browser tab where you can continue doing other work in Studio

 For :ref:`edx.org courses <Uploading a Video for an edx org Course>`, you upload your videos to the **Videos** page.
 The edX video process then creates multiple formats and sources for your videos.